16 Steps to Boost Your Home's Value

 Step 8: Remodel or Sell?

 Should you stay or should you go?
-How do you tell if there’s more value for you in fixing up or moving on?
+How can you tell if there’s more value for you in fixing up or moving on?

 Step 9: Hire a Certified Home Inspector